Thinking about visiting Mount Takao as a day trip from Tokyo’s city center? You’re at the right place!

 When to Visit Mount Takao?

 Any time would be best to visit Mount Takao.
 Spring would be beautiful with the cherry blossoms.
-We went at the end of November and still had fall leaves.
+Autumn is another gorgeous time to visit.
+We went at the end of November and still had fall colored leaves.
 It was lovely to see the bold orange and red leaves from maple trees.
-We would not recommend visiting during the rain as some of the hiking trails would be slippery and muddy.
+We would not recommend visiting during the rainy season as some of the hiking trails would be slippery and muddy.
 Stay safe on the trails!

 It’s best to come early in the morning and on a weekday.
 We can imagine how popular this place is on weekends.